-The Omnibus Law introduces substantial changes to reorganize and simplify the licensing requirement and procedure.
-The law has even removed the licensing prerequisites for certain businesses, further stipulated under Government Regulation No. 5 of 2021 on Investment Business Fields (GR 5/2021).
+Job Creation Law has provided substantial changes to reorganize and simplify the licensing requirement and procedure.
+The law has even removed the licensing prerequisites for certain businesses, further stipulated under Government Regulation No. 5 of 2021 on Implementation of Risk-Based Business Licensing ("GR 5/2021").